zeiglerd/app-store/README.md

     $ npm i
     ```

-3. Create a directory -- in the root of this project -- in which log files will be stored.
+3. Install all production command line tools:

     ```
-    $ mkdir logs
-    ```

-4. Install all production command line tools:

-    ```
     $ npm i -g pm2@latest
     ```

-5. Create a MySQL database named *appStore*, you won't need to make any tables.
+4. Create a MySQL database named *appStore*, you won't need to make any tables.
-6. Create a file -- in the root of the project -- named, *env.json* and populate it, using this template as an example:
+5. Create a file -- in the root of the project -- named, *env.json* and populate it, with some Environment Variables, using this template as an example:
+  - It's worth mentioning that some services -- such as Heroku and CodeShip -- have an online control panel where you configure these Environment Variables.

     ```
     {